toddmetheny/voter_sim/README.md

 Issues:

 1. Added a primary election but it could use some refactoring/cleaning up.
-Currently, even after the primary all the politicians visit every voter.
-Should just be the winners.
+Fixed bug where all politicians visit every voter after a primary.
+Altered so that now only the primary winners visit every voter and give stump speeches.

 2. Needs additional refactoring.